JorgeMPereira/DMProj-2020-BR/Readme.md

 * ColumnAnalysis.xlsx: Initial Analysis of the variables to Keep/Drop

 ## Dataset
 * The "donor.csv" file must be extracted from the zip file "gw_data.zip" on the folder "data".

+## Report
+* Report describing each step of the study